mkallies/notes/README.md

 # Testing

+- Writing docs on how to easily create a test

 - Jest + react testing library
-- Writing docs
-- Custom helpers: make testing easy
-- Context Providers / Async calls (Graphql, REST endpoints)
+ - Create tests that represent how a user uses the app -> integration tests

+- Custom helpers to for writing integration tests (mocks for async calls such as graphql or rest, context providers, libraries etc...)

 - Cypress testing
  - Visual regression testing
  - Accessibility
  - e2e flows

 ---

-# UI/UX
+# Visual + Usability -> UI/UX/CSS

-- Refactoring UI
+Read Refactoring UI.

-- Design tokens

-- Theme + styled system + css-in-js
+Writing custom CSS is not great.
+Adds bloat to an app over time.
+Use atomic classes such as tachyons or tailwindcss.
+If using css-in-jss, styled components and styled system are a great combo.

+Create design tokens for your app.
+Having an abstraction over your styles will help you create different themes.
+As an example for body text: instead of #444 or 'black', you call your color 'text'.
+When you create a new theme you can reuse 'text' for your new body text color

+styled-system + styled-components + theme = 💯

 ---

 # Patterns

+## General

+- Write wrappers over libraries that are consistently used throughout the app.
+This could be a network library such as axios or sending events to analytics.

+- Use a component library that makes writing UI easy, scalable, accessible, consistent and themeable.

 ## React